awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattribute.md

 # AWS::SSO::InstanceAccessControlAttributeConfiguration AccessControlAttribute<a name="aws-properties-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattribute"></a>

-These are AWS SSO identity store attributes that you can configure for use in attributes\-based access control \(ABAC\)\.
+These are IAM Identity Center identity store attributes that you can configure for use in attributes\-based access control \(ABAC\)\.
 You can create permissions policies that determine who can access your AWS resources based upon the configured attribute values\.
-When you enable ABAC and specify `AccessControlAttributes`, AWS SSO passes the attribute values of the authenticated user into IAM for use in policy evaluation\.
+When you enable ABAC and specify `AccessControlAttributes`, IAM Identity Center passes the attribute values of the authenticated user into IAM for use in policy evaluation\.

 ## Syntax<a name="aws-properties-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattribute-syntax"></a>